Science at UM [S05-ep05]: Beauty in the Animal Kingdom

-For this first broadcast of the year, A l’UM la science brings you a long-format interview with Julien Renoult, a researcher at the Center for Functional and Evolutionary Ecology (Cefe).
+For this first episode of the year, *A l’UM la science* presents an in-depth interview with Julien Renoult, a researcher at the Center for Functional and Evolutionary Ecology (CEFE).
 Together with him, we explore the biological definition of beauty and its role in evolution.
-A program broadcast every Wednesday on Divergence.
+A program broadcast every Wednesday on the radio Divergence.

-It is 1871, Charles Darwin publishes The Descent of Man and Selection in Relation to Sex, a work in which he questions the definition and biological role of beauty, which he refers to in this context as the characteristics developed by animals to attract a mate.
+It is 1871, and Charles Darwin publishes The Descent of Man and Selection in Relation to Sex, a work in which he examines the definition and biological role of beauty, which he defines, in this context, as the characteristics developed by animals to attract a mate.

-These characteristics, which we will refer to as sexual ornamentation, can include the tail of a peacock, the antlers of a deer, or the mane of a lion.
-But do peacocks, deer, and lionesses perceive this beauty?
+These characteristics, which we’ll call sexual ornaments, can include the peacock’s tail, the stag’s antlers, or the lion’s mane.
+But do the peacock, the doe, or the lioness perceive this beauty?
 What role does it play in mate selection?
-Are the incredible colors displayed by the mandrill the result of an evolution linked to the perception of beauty in non-human animals?
+Are the incredible colors displayed by the mandrill the result of an evolutionary process linked to the perception of beauty in non-human animals?

-These are questions that the brand-new field of beauty science is attempting to answer.
-Brand new because, between Darwin and our guest, few researchers have ventured into this area.
-We can mention The Evolution of Beauty by Richard Prum and A Taste of Beauty by Michael Ryan.
+These are the questions that the brand-new field of beauty science seeks to answer.
+It is brand-new because, between Darwin and our guest, few researchers have ventured into this territory.
+Among them are The Evolution of Beauty by Richard Prum or A Taste of Beauty by Michael Ryan.

 Julien Renoult is a researcher and biologist at the Center for Functional and Evolutionary Ecology in Montpellier.
-He published an article in Biological Reviews entitled On the Biological Basis of Beauty (On the biological basis of beauty).
-In it, he constructs a definition at the crossroads of biology, psychology, neuroscience, and philosophy, proposing thatbeauty is "the pleasure of fluid information processing, independent of the function or material reward it provides."
-He thus makes it a by-product of evolution, applicable to animal ornamentation as well as art.
+He published an article in *Biological Reviews* titled *On the Biological Basis of Beauty* (On the biological basis of beauty).
+In it, he constructs a definition at the intersection of biology, psychology, neuroscience, and philosophy, proposing thatbeauty is “the pleasure derived from the fluid processing of information, independent of function or the material reward it provides.”
+He thus frames it as a byproduct of evolution, applicable to animal ornamentation as well as to art.

-The year is off to a great start at A l’UM la science.
+The year is off to a great start on *A l’UM la science*.

 Co-production: Divergence FM / University of Montpellier